August 28, 2018

 In addition to MIPS, helmet style also seems to play an important role in performance.
 So-called road helmets, which have an elongated, aerodynamic shape tended to perform better than “urban” helmets, which have a more rounded shape with fewer vents and thicker shells.

-The lab is continuing to test more adult helmets of different styles, including mountain bike and skate/BMX helmets.
+The lab has tested adult helmets of different styles, including mountain bike and skate/BMX helmets.
 Evaluations of youth helmets also are planned.
+For the full list, visit Virginia Tech's helmet testing website

 - Bontrager Ballista MIPS